swim/boost/README.md

 X-Boost-Cache: full - good

 ## nginx config
-The following is an example of an nginx configuration file for use with Boost.
+The following is a very basic example of an nginx configuration for use with Boost.

 ```
 server {